-Muscle cramps can happen all over the body, the most important thing to do to handle them, is to relax because the muscle is already under a lot of tension, therefore don’t put it under more by being reactive to the pain that it is causing.
+Muscle cramps happen all over the body.
+The most important thing to do to handle them is to relax because the muscle is already under a lot of tension.
+Therefore don’t put it under more by being reactive to the pain that it is causing.

 Foods that Help with Muscle Cramps

 Here’s a list of food that can help with solutions that were mentioned above.
 These foods contain electrolytes (keep you hydrated and with a fluid balance): sodium, calcium, potassium, chloride, phosphate, and magnesium.